hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 * an extended "classical" interpolation, which is a long range interpolation and is recommended to be used with PMIS and HMIS coarsening for harder problems [DFNY2008]_,
+* distance-two interpolation based on matrix operations [LiSY2021]_,
 * multipass interpolation [Stue1999]_,
 * two-stage interpolation [Yang2010]_,
 * Jacobi interpolation [Stue1999]_,
 * the "classical" interpolation modified for hyperbolic PDEs.

-Jacobi interpolation is only use to improve certain interpolation operators and can be used with ``HYPRE_BoomerAMGSetPostInterpType``.
+Jacobi interpolation is only used to improve certain interpolation operators and can be used with ``HYPRE_BoomerAMGSetPostInterpType``.
 Since some of the interpolation operators might generate large stencils, it is often possible and recommended to control complexity and truncate the interpolation operators using